 We've rounded up a list of questions students ask us all the time, done our homework, and provided you with the answers you need.
-If you have a question that isn't on our list, you can always ask an Ambassador!
+If you have a question that isn't on our list, you can always contact us!

 Alberta's Post-Secondary System

 - Some of the main differences between college and university are the size of classes and the campus, and what the institution offers in terms of credentials.

 - Universities typically have larger campuses which mean there are generally more students to a class.

 - Universities offer undergraduate degrees (usually 4 years in length), as well as graduate degrees for students who choose to continue their post-secondary education beyond the undergraduate level (these include master and doctoral degrees).